Krdhirendra/DispML-A-remote-ML-job-scheduler/README.md

 A lightweight, socket-based system to distribute machine learning training jobs from a central server to multiple remote worker machines.
 This project aims to simulate a minimal GPU-renting or compute-sharing platform for ML model training.

-- > ⚒️ UNDER CONSTRUCTION
+- > ⚒️ UNDER PROGRESS
 - > ⚠️ Currently supports only CPU workers.

 ---